 One of the most important things your child learns in school is how to read.
-And you can help.

-You can make sure that your child understands that the world is full of things to read and that reading happens all the time.
-When you and your child are shopping or crossing a street, look at the signs.
-Talk about what they say and mean.
+You can help your child understand that the world is full of things to read and that reading happens all the time.
+When you and your child are shopping or crossing a street, look at the signs- talk about what they say and mean.

 You can make literacy a part of your child’s life in other ways too.
 You and your child might recite poems, retell folktales, explore legends and myths.
 You might work on word puzzles, play games, or use a cookbook together.

 All of these things will help your child become a reader.
 Children who read do better in school; they acquire skills they will need throughout their lives.
 Reading is an important part of a child’s heritage.